 After over 100 years of collecting and with over 33 million items in our collections IWM must consider additions to our collections very carefully.

-Our priority is to collect original material, which was used or made during war and conflict and demonstrates the first-hand experiences of people who lived through these events.
+Our priority is to collect material which was used or made during war and conflict, that also demonstrates the first-hand experiences of people who lived through these events.

 Objects which are often not significant enough to warrant permanent preservation in IWM’s collections include: